eban5/aws-developer-exam-notes/notes-main.md

 Serverlessly connect to service like Lambda and Dynamo Send each API endpoint to a different target
 Scale effortlessly

+**Usage & Billing**
 Track and control usage by API key.
 Limit usage with _Usage Plans with API Keys_ Throttle API requests
 Connect to Cloudwatch
 Versioning of API

+**Import APIs**
 - Import custom on-prem API using Swagger Importer tool

 1. Define an API (container)
 2. Define resources and nested resources (url paths)
-    3. select supported HTTP methods
+    1. select supported HTTP methods
-    4. set seuciruty
+    2. set seuciruty
-    5. choose target
+    3. choose target
-    6. set rquest and response transformations
+    4. set rquest and response transformations
-7. deploy api to a stage
+3. deploy api to a stage

-API caching for endpoint response.
+**API caching for endpoint response**
-Caching lets you reduce the number of calls made to your endpoint and also improve the latency. ex.
+* Caching lets you reduce the number of calls made to your endpoint and also improve the latency.
+  * ex.
 McDonald's has most commonly ordered burgers ready to go to reduce latency.

-Same-origin policy
+**Same-origin policy**
 Cross-origin resource sharing - can relax same-origin policy restrictions

 **Authorization**: